-Successor Conservator
+Successor Conservator / Co-Conservator

-Appointment of a successor conservator does not require service of a citation or personal service of notice on the conservatee, nor does it require a physician's affidavit of inability to attend the hearing or an 811 declaration per Rule 4.18.3, subsection G. Unless the petition for appointment of successor states that the conservatee will attend the hearing, it will be necessary to file a Referral for Court Investigator.
-The investigator must interview the conservatee and file a report; before the hearing.
-The notice of hearing and a copy of the petition must be served on the conservatee, either personally or by mail, at least fifteen days prior to the hearing, and other notice given pursuant to Probate Code section 2683.
+Appointment of a successor conservator or co-conservator does not require service of a citation or personal service of notice on the conservatee, nor does it require a physician's affidavit of inability to attend the hearing or a Probate

+Code section 811 declaration per rule 4.18.3, subsection G. Unless the petition for appointment of successor states that the conservatee will attend the hearing, the court investigator must interview the conservatee and file a report before the hearing.
+The notice of hearing and a copy of the petition must be served on the conservatee, either personally or by mail, at least 15 days prior to the hearing, and other notice must be given pursuant to Probate Code section 2683 (successor) or 1460 (co-conservator).

 (Adopted 1/1/1990; Renum.
 7/1/2001; Renum.
 1/1/2006; Renum.
-1/1/2014)
+1/1/2014; Rev. 1/1/2020)